trisulnsm/apps/analyzers/natsyslog/README.md

 =======

 ````
+1.0.9   Jan 28 2025    Removed store_tagged_flows.lua -- now all flows are stored, this
+                       can accidentally prevent IPDR flows from being stored.
-1.0.2   Aug 6 2026     RADIUS syslog - may move to a new APP
+1.0.2   Aug 6  2024    RADIUS syslog - may move to a new APP
 1.0.2   Sep 10 2023    is_flow_counter lua added to enable NETFLOW_TAP mode
 1.0.0   Sep 1  2023    Meter 2 changed for XKEY from transmit to heartbeat
 ````